The question of whether travel insurance is worth purchasing gets brought up time and again from travelers, especially young travelers.

-There’s not a way around this, unfortunately, except to shop around and choose your insurance policy carefully.
+Unfortunately, there’s not a way around this except to shop around and choose your insurance policy carefully.

-If you’re curious about whether you'd be covered under specific insurance policies with a pre-existing condition, the Certificate of Insurance/Policy for terms, conditions, and exclusions is where you would find that information.
+In that case, the Certificate of Insurance/Policy for terms, conditions, and exclusions are where you would find that information.

 Your Claim Might Not Be Accepted